zeekus/textfiles/puppet_firewalld_howto_multiple_zones.md

 Error: INVALID_ZONE: monitoring
 ```

-*remove a rule in from the services area*
+*remove a rule in from the services area to verify puppet puts it back*

 ```
 firewall-cmd --zone=public --remove-service=http --permanent